Luise of Mecklenburg-Strelitz, Queen of Prussia

 Luise with her husband and children, circa 1806; Credit – Wikipedia

 Friedrich Wilhelm became King of Prussia in 1797.
 As queen, Luise traveled around Prussia with her husband, becoming more well-known and well-liked.
-Luise took it upon herself to stay well-versed in the affairs of the country, earning her the respect of her husband’s advisers.
+Luise took it upon herself to stay well-versed in the country’s affairs, earning her the respect of her husband’s advisers.
 Friedrich Wilhelm similarly trusted his wife’s intelligence and good judgment, treating her as an unofficial adviser.

 Luise and Friedrich Wilhelm meeting with Napoleon; Credit – Wikipedia